IceBerge421/markdown-cv/index.md

 ***Fish & Dagger***<br>Mixed-media Twine game made in Sugarcube / Harlowe, A-Frame + AR.js, and JavaScript.
 - Voted “Best In Show” at the 2021 Spring Thing Interactive Fiction festival
 - Winner of three audience awards: “Best Multimedia,” “Most Innovative,” “Best Humor”
+- Winner of the 2021 XYZZY Award "Best Use of Multimedia"
+- Nominee for "Best Use of Innovation" at the 2021 XYZZY Awards

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;Playable at: [https://www.springthing.net/2021/play.html#FishAndDagger](https://www.springthing.net/2021/play.html#FishAndDagger)